British Guild of Travel Writers: AGM and Yearbook

 Until its dissolution in 2015, the association held an annual conference, restricted to members.
 The association's most recent annual meetings were held in the Scottish Highlands (2007), Malta (2008), York (2009), Tenerife (2010), Mussanah in Oman (2011), Boulogne on the north coast of France (2012), Zakopane in Poland (2013), Weimar in Germany (2014) and Milan (2015).
-In 2019 an event was held in Charleston, South Carolina.
-In 2022, an annual meeting was held in the Canary Islands.

 From 2016 the Company's AGMs are conducted under the rules laid down by the Companies Act 2006, and so restricted strictly to company business; those members not in attendance will be able to take advantage of new arrangements for proxy voting.
 The first AGM held under the new regulations was held in Tenerife in January 2016.
 It was funded by Hume Whitehead, a London based public relations company.
+The Company also held AGMs in Charlestown, SC in 2019 then in the Canary Islands in 2022.

 The association's Yearbook was usually published in March each year; it enjoyed circulated widely within the UK travel trade and was also available for purchase by the public.
 The last yearbook was published in May 2015, carrying the date 2015-2016.
 It is not known if the new company will continue to publish a yearbook of any kind.